-The SoTeRiA Laboratory is a partner in the International Atomic Energy Agency Coordinated Research Project “Methodology for Assessing Pipe Failure Rates in Advanced Water Cooled Reactors.”
-SoTeRiA Laboratory received a three-year Department of Energy (DOE) grant to promote U.S. nuclear fleet sustainability by developing systematic scenario-based Enterprise Risk Management (ERM) technologies.
-As a pioneering laboratory in the spatio-temporal causal modeling of social and physical failure mechanisms in Probabilistic Risk Assessment (PRA), SoTeRiA received a five-year National Science Foundation (NSF) grant to incorporate Big Data Analytics into PRA.
+The SoTeRiA Research Laboratory is collaborating with the South Texas Project Nuclear Operating Company (STPNOC) on a $1M project for the Department of Energy’s U.S. Industry Opportunities for Advanced Nuclear Technology Development Program to develop realistic models for Fire PRA and help increase realism in risk estimations for the nuclear industry.
+The SoTeRiA Research Laboratory is a partner in the International Atomic Energy Agency Coordinated Research Project “Methodology for Assessing Pipe Failure Rates in Advanced Water Cooled Reactors.”
+The SoTeRiA Research Laboratory has two grants from the Department of Energy (DOE) Nuclear Energy University Program (NEUP), one to promote U.S. nuclear fleet sustainability by developing systematic scenario-based Integrated Enterprise Risk Management (I-ERM) technologies (Project #17-12614), and another to advance the Integrated PRA (I-PRA) algorithm for the deployment of new technologies (Project #19-16298).
+As a pioneering laboratory in the spatiotemporal causal modeling of social and physical failure mechanisms in PRA, SoTeRiA received a five-year National Science Foundation (NSF) grant to incorporate Big Data Analytics into PRA.

 Maintaining close relationships with academia enables collaborators to have access to multidisciplinary experts from diverse engineering and social science backgrounds, and to react quickly to challenging research needs as they emerge.
-For Example, since 2012, SoTeRiA Laboratory has been involved in the risk-informed resolution of Generic Safety Issue 191, a long-standing issue for commercial nuclear power plants and the Nuclear Regulatory Commission.
-In 2015, SoTeRiA Laboratory developed and presented the U.S.-China Probabilistic Safety Assessment Workshop on “Risk-Informed Regulation and Safety Culture” in Shenzhen, China, as part of the DOE’s Peaceful Uses of Nuclear Technology (PUNT) program, which included 72 nuclear industry experts from 28 companies in China.
+For example, partnering with STPNOC from 2013 to 2017, SoTeRiA contributed to developing an I-PRA approach for the risk-informed resolution of Generic Safety Issue 191 (GSI-191), which is related to the performance of the emergency core cooling system (ECCS) following a loss of coolant accident (LOCA).
+SoTeRiA provided academic oversight on technical reporting to the Nuclear Regulatory Commission (NRC) and the Advisory Committee on Reactor Safeguards (ACRS).
+SoTeRiA also provides education and outreach for the global risk analysis market.
+For example, in 2015, SoTeRiA developed and presented the U.S.-China Probabilistic Safety Assessment Workshop on “Risk-Informed Regulation and Safety Culture” in Shenzhen, China, as part of the DOE’s Peaceful Uses of Nuclear Technology (PUNT) program, which included 72 nuclear industry experts from 28 companies in China.